erenard/presentation/jstoolchain/slides.md

   return function () {};
 });
 ```
+---
+# Asynchornous module definition recap

+Modularization solve the two previous language problems:
+.good[
+- Each module has it's own namespace
+- Dependencies are loaded on demand
+]

 There is much more to say about the [AMD API](https://github.com/amdjs/amdjs-api/wiki/AMD), but it's out of the scope.
 ---
+class: center, middle, inverse

+# IQ's solution

+nuget.org & require.js
+---

+# Using Nuget to resolve javascript dependencies

+In the IQ solution, nuget was used to resolve all the dependencies.

+Believe it or not, nuget packages exist to add javascript dependencies like jquery and require.js.

+Installing such packages will extract `.js` file(s) to the project's `script` folder.

+--

+This solution effectively solves two problems:
+.good[
+- Installations are automated
+- Dependencies' versions are managed
+]
+With the following limitations:
+.bad[
+- Dependencies are added to the source control
+- Not all JavaScript dependencies exist in nuget
+- The project's `script` folder is a mess
+]

+---
 .logo.right.absolute[![Require.JS logo](./requirejs-logo.svg)]
-# RequireJS
+# Using RequireJS to load AMD modules
 .col-double[
 RequireJS is a JavaScript file and module loader, and one of the most popular implementation of AMD.
 ]